NethServer/nethserver-janus/README.rst

 STUN and ICE enforced interfaces
 ================================

 You can choose which interface should be used for the ICE candidates gathering.
-By default Janus try to use all interfaces except 'vmnet', that is VMware interface which is known to cause problems.
+In default configuration Janus try to use all interfaces, except 'vmnet*', that is VMware interface which is known to cause problems, 'tun*' and 'tap*' interfaces.
 You can modify this behavior by explicit list interfaces to use or by listing interfaces to exclude.
 You can configure one of those two props:

 - ``ICEEnforceList`` comma separated list of interfaces to use for ICE gathering.
 For instances "e0,e1".